South Australian Railways Bluebird railcar: History

 In 1997, 15 of the railcars were sold to Bluebird Rail Operations, a business of C.O.C.
 Limited.
 In May 1998 Bluebird Rail Operations commenced operating the Barossa Wine Train from Adelaide to Tanunda via the Barossa Valley line with three refurbished Bluebirds (102, 251 and 252).
 The venture ceased in April 2003, after which the railcars were stored at the National Railway Museum, Port Adelaide.

 In 1998, another four (106, 107, 254 and 255) were refurbished and hired to V/Line for Gippsland line services from Melbourne to Warragul and Traralgon.
 Following mechanical failures while being trialled on the Gippsland line, the railcars were returned in June 1999.
 One was sold to the Northern Rivers Railroad for use on its Murwillumbah line charter train.

 In 2003, four returned to Victoria for a proposed service from Melbourne to Mildura, which did not materialise.

+Starting in the 2000s, a majority of the railcars were converted to crew cars at Islington Railway Workshops for private freight operators.
+Following the sale of the former Barossa Wine Train set to One Rail Australia in 2021 and the sale of BM259 to their successor, Aurizon in 2023, all remaining railcars except 257 are in service as crew cars.

+In 2013, 257 was restored to operational condition and is now part of the National Railway Museum's operational fleet.
+Previously, it had a period of public running in 1998 before being sidelined by electrical problems.

 Disposition

-The following table shows the disposition of Bluebird railcars in 2012.
+The following table shows the disposition of Bluebird railcars in 2024.
 To expand it, click [] in the header cell titled "Notes".